Finding the problem and the root cause

 Built-in server monitoring

-WebLOAD provides out-of-the-box monitoring for a range of operating systems, web servers, application servers databases.
-For the full list, see the Supported Technologies page.
+WebLOAD provides out-of-the-box monitoring for a range of operating systems, web servers, application servers databases and others.
+See more here .

-In addition, WebLOAD supports standard APIs through which servers expose performance data – such as JMX, SNMP, RSTATD, Windows Performance Monitor, SSH, and JDBC.
+WebLOAD also supports standard APIs through which servers expose performance data – such as JMX, SNMP, RSTATD, Windows Performance Monitor, SSH, JDBC, etc.

 WebLOAD’s built-in integration with application performance management (APM) tools helps you take root cause analysis one step further.
 Once you identify a performance issue using WebLOAD you can switch to your APM tool and correlate the WebLOAD transaction to the server-side event.
 You can accurately identify events behind bottlenecks and quickly resolve issues.

-WebLOAD currently provides built-in integration with Dynatrace and AppDynamics.
+WebLOAD currently provides built-in integration with Dynatrace, AppDynamics, New Relic and Nagios.